Furstenberg systems of pretentious and MRT multiplicative functions: Spectral results for pretentious multiplicative functions and applications

-We prove part~\eqref{I:ExactSpectrum2}.
 Since $f\sim \chi$ for some primitive Dirichlet character $\chi$ with conductor $q$, Proposition~\ref{P:ceslog'} implies that Furstenberg systems of $f$ for Ces\`aro and logarithmic averages coincide.
 We are going to work with logarithmic averages in order to have part~\eqref{I:SpectrumDivisible1} of Corollary~\ref{C:SpectrumDivisible} available to us.

 The inclusion $\spec(X,\mu,T)\subset \Lambda$ follows from the following stronger fact that applies to general multiplicative functions that pretend to be Dirichlet characters.

 {\bf Claim.} {\em Let $f\colon \N\to \U$ be a multiplicative function such that $f\sim \chi$ for some primitive Dirichlet character $\chi$ with conductor $q$.
 If